NLnetLabs/simdzone/doc/manual/format.rst

 Unescaping is then typically done by the scanner because tokens can be classified during that stage.
-The presentation format defines basic syntax to identify tokens, but as the format is NOT context-free and intentionally existensible, the token can only be classified during the parser stage.
+The presentation format defines basic syntax to identify tokens, but as the format is NOT context-free and intentionally extensible, the token can only be classified during the parser stage.
 Simply put, ``char-string`` in the presentation format cannot be unescaped during the scanner stage as the scanner does not know the type of information the ``char-string`` presents.
 Domain names are a prime example.